lukeswitz/DragonSync-Meshtastic/README.md

-# DragonSync-Meshtastic
+## DragonSync-Meshtastic

 DragonSync-Meshtastic is a Python-based application designed to bridge multicast network messages and Meshtastic devices.
 The application runs in duplex mode—listening for Cursor-on-Target (CoT) messages via a multicast group and relaying them as TAK packets (PLI and GeoChat) over a Meshtastic serial connection.

+For multicast CoT compatibility, [DragonSync](https://github.com/alphafox02/DragonSync) provides the necessary functionality.

-FPV (First Person View) message processing has been removed from the main application and may be developed as a separate module in the future.
+*FPV (First Person View) message processing has been removed from the main application and may be developed as a separate module in the future.*

 ## Table of Contents